nashiradeer/deerlin-for-jekyll/README.md

 Deerlin uses CSS variables to define the colors of its elements, so that any customization in the color theme can be quick and easy.

+### Editing color theme

 1. Copy `assets/css/style.scss` from Deerlin for Jekyll to your web site.
 2. Edit `@import "color-dark";` to the color theme of your choose.
-3. You can also copy the content of any color theme in `_sass` folder to your `style.scss` and manually edit each color value, don't forget to remove the import declaration if you want use a custom theme color.
+3. You can also copy the content of any color theme in `_sass` folder to your `style.scss` and manually edit each color value, don't forget to remove the import declaration if you want use a custm color theme.

 ### Builtin color themes